How to Install Joplin on Ubuntu 26.04, 24.04 and 22.04

 Each method installs the same desktop note-taking app, but updates and system integration differ.

-Community APT repoSourceForge DEB repoLatest stableAutomatic via APTReaders who want a native .deb
+Community APT repoSourceForge DEB repopackages suiteAutomatic via APTReaders who want APT-managed updates

 For most Ubuntu systems, use the official script.
-Joplin documents it as the main Linux method, and it creates the desktop launcher for you.
-On current Ubuntu releases, it also adds the --no-sandbox flag the raw AppImage needs.
-Choose the community APT repo when native apt updates matter more than following Joplin’s default Linux path.
+Joplin documents it as the recommended Linux method, and it creates the desktop launcher for you.
+On Ubuntu 26.04 and 24.04, it also adds the --no-sandbox flag the raw AppImage needs.
+Choose the community APT repo when APT-managed updates matter more than following Joplin’s default Linux path.

 Install Joplin on Ubuntu with the official script